BPALAN-USD/AAI_500_GROUP_12/README.md

 15. User Classification - Random Forect Classifier to create a model and estimate accuracy of this model.
 16. Perform Bootstrapping to estimate Confidence Interval of User rating in Entertainment Category and Hypothetical Testing on influence of Gender in this Category

+## Final Output

+The final output identifies the top 10 users in each category who are most likely to provide positive reviews.
+These users should be prioritized by businesses aiming to enhance their visibility and opportunities within specific domains.

-## Conclusion
+## Project Summary

-This project provides businesses with a method to identify and target specific users by analyzing various factors and user ratings.
-It also incorporates statistical analysis to help determine which user segments are most likely to engage with and support the business.
+This project equips businesses with a data-driven approach to pinpoint and target high-potential users based on detailed analysis of user ratings and behavioral patterns.
+By leveraging statistical methods, it reveals key user segments that are more likely to engage with and advocate for the business, enabling more effective and focused marketing strategies.